Building and maintaining a System of Intracellular Compartments: Robustness of phases to extrinsic and intrinsic noise

 \end{small}

-where $\mu_1,\mu_2$ are given by deterministic dynamics in \eqref{eq:retrograde1_si}, \eqref{eq:retrograde2_si} and $\eta_1,\eta_2$ are Gaussian white noises.
-Furthermore, we analyse the change in root structure for $\xi_1(M_1) = \epsilon_1 \, M_1, \, \xi_2(M_2) = \epsilon_2 \, M_2$, i.e., stochastic vesicle addition and removal is proportional to the cisterna size, as for single cisterna case.
-Following steps similar to Eq.\eqref{eq:catastrophe_P}, it gives that the system remains in vesicle phase for small noise ($\epsilon_1/2 + \epsilon_2/2 < v\, a_1$ in Eqs.\eqref{eq:robust_langevin2},\eqref{eq:retrograde1_si}, \eqref{eq:retrograde2_si}) but goes to the cisternae phase as the noise strength is increased, as the roots near zero are destroyed.
-This can be seen in the stochastic trajectory, Fig.\ref{fig:robust_crit}(c) as well as with the steady state distribution of the corresponding Fokker-Planck system, Fig.\ref{fig:robust_crit}(d).
-Furthermore, for two cisternae, the system can also go from the cisternae phase (VT) to the limit cycle (CP) phase in the presence of noise (Fig.\ref{fig:robust_crit}(e,f)).
-This happens as the noise strength of the kind $\epsilon_i M_i$ modifies the nucleation rate, as mentioned above and therefore changes the effective bifurcation parameters for the system to enter the oscillatory regime, see the the phase diagram, Fig.~\ref{fig:robust_crit}(g) in $(v,a_0\,v)$ plane.
+where $f_1,f_2$ are given by deterministic dynamics in Eqs.\,\eqref{eq:retrograde1_si}, \eqref{eq:retrograde2_si} and $\eta_1,\eta_2$ are Gaussian white noises.
+Furthermore, we analyse the change in root structure for $\xi_1(M_1) = \epsilon_1 \, M_1, \, \xi_2(M_2) = \epsilon_2 \, M_2$, i.e., stochastic addition and removal of vesicles is proportional to the cisterna size, as for single cisterna case.
+For $2$-cisternae system, if one takes $J_{12} = d_{12} M_1/(C_{12}+M_1)$ and $J_{21}=d_{21} M_2/(C_{22}+M_2)$ (see Eqs.\,\eqref{eq:retrograde1_si}, \eqref{eq:retrograde2_si}), i.e., if $J_{12}$ is a function of $M_1$ and $J_{21}$ is function of $M_2$ alone, then from proposition \ref{prop:prop}, the system only admits real eigenvalues and has only fixed point solutions.
+For such a system, ($M_1,M_2$) can go from vesicle phase to cisterna phase as noise strength is increased as can be seen in the stochastic trajectory, Fig.\,\ref{fig:robust_crit}(c) as well as with the steady state distribution of the corresponding Fokker-Planck system, Fig.\ref{fig:robust_crit}(d).
+Following steps similar to Eq.\,\eqref{eq:catastrophe_P}, it gives that the system remains in vesicle phase for small noise ($\epsilon_1/2 + \epsilon_2/2 < v\, a_1$, see Eqs.\,\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si},\eqref{eq:robust_langevin2}) but goes to the cisternae phase as the noise strength is increased, as the roots (fixed points) near zero are destroyed.

+Furthermore, for the $2$-cisternae system, if $J_{12}$, $J_{21}$ are functions of both $M_1$ and $M_2$, the system can admit oscillatory solutions, thereby enabling a noise-induced transition from the vesicle/cisternae phase to the limit cycle (CP) phase (Fig.\ref{fig:robust_crit}(e,f)).
+This happens as the multiplicative noise with the strength, $\epsilon_i M_i$ modifies the nucleation rate as mentioned before, and therefore changes the effective bifurcation parameters for the system to enter the oscillatory regime, see the phase diagram, Fig.\,\ref{fig:robust_crit}(g) in the $(v,a_0\,v)$ plane.
+Crucially, multiplicative noise can cause a noisy system to exhibit oscillations by changing the effective size dependence of the fluxes and consequently, its admissible solution class.